How to Install Windows 11 on Unsupported PCs: Bypassing System Requirements

 Downloading Script from GitHub

-3. Right-click the file and choose ‘Run as administrator’.
+3. Right-click the downloaded file and select ‘Run as administrator’.

 Running Script as Admin